 Birds wake before the sun comes up, but it’s often too early for hunting or finding food.
 Insects aren’t active at these early hours, and it’s too dark to find birdseed, berries, and fruit.
 Some researchers believe that birds sing in the morning because it’s just the perfect time of the day compared to the hours they need to spend foraging, feeding, migrating, and raising young.

-The White Bellbird in South America is the loudest bird on record.
+South America’s White Bellbird is the loudest bird on record.
 The male’s mating call has two parts, measuring over three times the level of sound pressure.
 They sound like someone in the forest is banging on a piece of metal.

 Enjoy the Dawn Chorus!